Banco Bradesco S.A. (NYSE:BBD) Raises Dividend to $0.00 Per Share

 Banco Bradesco S.A.
 (NYSE:BBD – Get Rating) declared a dividend on Thursday, March 31st, investing.com reports.
 Shareholders of record on Tuesday, April 5th will be paid a dividend of 0.0028 per share by the bank on Monday, May 9th.
 This represents a dividend yield of 0.73%.
 The ex-dividend date of this dividend is Monday, April 4th.
 This is a boost from Banco Bradesco’s previous dividend of $0.002673.

 Banco Bradesco has a dividend payout ratio of 8.1% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Banco Bradesco to earn $0.59 per share next year, which means the company should continue to be able to cover its $0.05 annual dividend with an expected future payout ratio of 8.5%.
+Equities research analysts expect Banco Bradesco to earn $0.59 per share next year, which means the company should continue to be able to cover its $0.05 annual dividend with an expected future payout ratio of 8.5%.

 Institutional investors have recently made changes to their positions in the stock.
 Sequoia Financial Advisors LLC acquired a new position in Banco Bradesco in the fourth quarter valued at approximately $41,000.
 Silvercrest Asset Management Group LLC boosted its stake in Banco Bradesco by 30.3% in the fourth quarter.
 Silvercrest Asset Management Group LLC now owns 26,914 shares of the bank’s stock valued at $92,000 after acquiring an additional 6,255 shares during the period.
 Invesco Ltd. boosted its stake in Banco Bradesco by 32.3% in the second quarter.
 Invesco Ltd. now owns 35,634 shares of the bank’s stock valued at $183,000 after acquiring an additional 8,709 shares during the period.
 Advisors Asset Management Inc. boosted its stake in Banco Bradesco by 56.3% in the fourth quarter.
 Advisors Asset Management Inc. now owns 128,143 shares of the bank’s stock valued at $438,000 after acquiring an additional 46,136 shares during the period.
 Finally, Thrivent Financial for Lutherans boosted its stake in Banco Bradesco by 13.2% in the fourth quarter.
 Thrivent Financial for Lutherans now owns 283,761 shares of the bank’s stock valued at $970,000 after acquiring an additional 33,199 shares during the period.
 2.51% of the stock is owned by hedge funds and other institutional investors.